-With the key in the ignition switch, you can turn the switch to four different positions.
+With the key in the ignition switch, you can turn it to four different positions.

-LOCK (•): Before you put the key in, the ignition will be in LOCK.
-This is the only position from which you can remove the key.
+LOCK (•): This is the only position from which you can remove the key.
 This position locks the ignition, steering wheel and transmission.
 It's a theft-deterrent feature.